 Systems are collections of interrelated things.
 These things could be mechanical controls, organizations, computers, ideas, processes, social roles, or anything else that can be seen to interact for a purpose or goal.
 Systems science studies these things and their interrelation in order to derive transdisciplinary insights and deep understanding, often leading to the root causes of problematic phenomena.

-The systems thinking that systems science engenders differs from traditional scientific approaches as it provides a rigorous framework for studying wholes, instead of parts.
-Therefore, systems thinking is not in opposition to Enlightenment reductionist thinking, but rather a complement to it.
+The systems thinking that systems science engenders differs from traditional scientific approaches as it provides a framework for studying wholes, instead of parts.
+Systems thinking is often understood in opposition to Enlightenment reductionist thinking, when, if fact, it should be understood as a complement to it.